mfem/web/src/howto/findpts.md

-For convenience, `FindPointsGSLIB` class provides methods such as `FindPointsGSLIB::Interpolate(mesh, xyz, u, ui)` which combines the three steps described above (setup, finding the computatational coordinates of the sought points, and interpolation) into a single method.
+For convenience, `FindPointsGSLIB` class provides methods such as `FindPointsGSLIB::Interpolate(mesh, xyz, u, ui)` which combines the three steps described above (setup, finding the computational coordinates of the sought points, and interpolation) into a single method.
 Please see the [class definition](https://github.com/mfem/mfem/blob/master/fem/gslib.hpp#L45) for more details.